Breguet Type 20 Generation 1 Military Issue

 This model has a case number 631 and maybe part of the civilian series.

 Onion crown 1956 Breguet CEV 21 in the 4 images above.
 Sold for $26,000 in 2016.

 Engraved CEV 22 with small Breguet logo.

-Another plain, reeded bezel model below, with brown dial and long thin pointers on the baton hands.
+Another plain, reeded bezel model below, with brown dial and long thin pointers on the syringe hands.

 Image by kronos forum user: doctor steel (@doctorsteelitaly on IG)

-Cal 225 With reed finish on the bezel which is not engraved.
+Above is CEV 61, calibre 225 with reed finish on the bezel which is not engraved.
 CEV 61 engraved on the case back.

 A similar model, case back 3495.
 The pointer on the sweep second hand is longer than previous models.